ETH-WindMil/benchmarktu1402/README.md

 ## Documentation

-A description of the problem set-up, the modelling assumptions and the workflow to be followed in the Graphical User Interface (GUI) is documented in the corresponding [IOMAC paper](https://github.com/ETH-WindMil/benchmarktu1402/blob/master/IOMAC_2019.pdf) which serves as documentation.
+A description of the problem set-up, the modelling assumptions and the workflow to be followed in the Graphical User Interface (GUI) is available in the corresponding [IOMAC paper](https://github.com/ETH-WindMil/benchmarktu1402/blob/master/IOMAC_2019.pdf) which serves as documentation.

 ## Results